lsst-sqre/phalanx/docs/developers/add-application.rst

 #.
 Most applications will need a base URL, which is the top-level externally-accessible URL (this is presented within the chart as a separate parameter, although as we will see it is derived from the hostname) for the ingress to the application, the hostname, and the base path within Vault for storage of secrets.

-   In general these will be set within the application definition within the ``science-platform`` directory and carried through to application charts via global Argo CD variables.
+   In general these will be set within the application definition within the ``environments`` directory and carried through to application charts via global Argo CD variables.
    You should generally simply need the boilerplate setting them to empty:

    .. code-block:: yaml